-At The Reiff Law Firm, we have earned the respect and authority that can only come from successfully representing tens of thousands of individuals.
-We are equipped with the tactical skill, the legal knowledge, the focused persistence, and the network of resources to manage your case effectively, investigating your accident and uncovering vital evidence to support your claim.
+At the Reiff Law Firm, we have earned the respect and authority that can only come from successfully representing thousands of clients.
+We are equipped with the tactical skill, legal knowledge, focused, persistence, and the network of resources to manage your case effectively, investigating your accident, and uncovering vital evidence to support your claim.
 Serving accident victims throughout Pennsylvania, our trusted Philadelphia slip and fall lawyers handle a wide range of cases, ranging from claims involving broken bones to wrongful death lawsuits stemming from accidental falls.

 If you or a family member fell and was injured on another person’s property in Pennsylvania, our injury attorneys may be able to help.
-To discuss your accident in a free legal consultation, contact The Reiff Law Firm online, or call us today at (215) 274-0072.
+For a free legal review of your accident, contact the Reiff Law Firm online, or call us today at (215) 709-6940.

 Slip and fall accidents may not always appear serious to onlookers, but unfortunately, these types of accidents are capable of inflicting severe, catastrophic, or even fatal injuries.
 Some individuals have an above-average risk of being seriously injured in a slip and fall accident, such as adults aged 65 and older, who account for approximately 800,000 fall-related hospital visits per year, according to the Centers for Disease Control and Prevention (CDC).

 Regardless of an individual’s age or occupation, falls are an ever-present risk in all types of indoor and outdoor commercial and residential settings.
 When an accidental fall occurs, it is common for serious injuries to result.
 Some examples of severe injuries caused by slip and falls include: